Precastwig/RayTracer/README.md

+# Ray tracer
+Was built to test my custom ray tracing optimisation used in my masters thesis.
+Now being updated to actually be functional for other things!
+Notably, next on the agenda is to parallelise, might take a while, as the optimisations use external libraries that make things tricky.

 ## Building the project
 The project builds with the external library flags -lboost_system, -lboost_chrono, -lnlopt and -lm, from the libraries NLopt and Boost.
 These libraries must be installed before the project will compile.